airwaves123/instaCreate/README.md

 Create "proxylist.txt"

 ## Why not working?
-You need edit csrf and mid token
+You need edit csrf and mid token in class.php